 On-farm energy pilot projects

 Technological solutions demonstrated in the pilot projects include: solar thermal chilled water storage and control systems for milk cooling; electrification of irrigation pumps powered by a solar photo voltaic tracking system raised above the ground to enable livestock grazing in the same location; solar photovoltaic and battery storage systems; electrification of LPG and diesel fuelled equipment; and, peer to peer energy trading.
-Once completed, the pilots will enable the dissemination of case study information to the sector more broadly and reduce risks associated with the early adoption of innovative energy technologies in agriculture.

 Below is a map showing the location of the pilot sites.
 Click on each location to view the project description.